robinhood/faust/docs/userguide/tasks.rst

         })

-This example view has limited usefulness, as it only provides you with a count of how many times the page was requested (on that particular server, for as long as it's up).
+This example view is of limited usefulness.
+It only provides you with a count of how many times the page is requested, on that particular server, for as long as it's up, but you can also call actors or access table data in web views.

 Restart your Faust worker, and you can visit your new page at: